Ever wonder how a U.S. citizen is mistaken as an immigrant and deported?

 Was anyone awake besides Saldana?

-Perhaps worse, it is not know how many immigrants, like Saldana, have been deported under the same flawed interpretation of a non-existent law.
+Perhaps worse, it is not known how many immigrants, like Saldana, have been deported under the same flawed interpretation of the non-existent Mexican law.

 I agree with the judge.
 How could the government cite a law which doesn’t exist?

-Even as a long time citizenship and naturalization attorney with over 20 years experience, I find it almost unfathomable that the government would commit the same error over and over again – and it’s amazing this gentleman was willing to fight so long and so hard in opposition.
+Although I’m a long time citizenship attorney with over 20 years experience, during which period I’ve experienced many unique fact situations, it is unfathomable the government would commit the same error over and over again.
+And I’m amazed Saldana was willing to fight so long and so hard in opposition.

-In my view, a few heads should be rolling and pink slips should be issued.
+In my view, this mistake is incredibly a few heads in the DHS ranks should be rolling and pink slips should be issued.

 Immigration News Curation By Carlos Batara